Updated: Feb 17

 Take a moment to take in all the sights and smells of your food with your senses.
 After gazing it, you can close your eyes and inhale its aromas.
 Then, chew your food slowly.
 Savor each bite.

 Would love to have you join me for a special immersion into living the Ayurveda lifestyle, including cooking delicious dishes like these along with me and others around the world, from the comfort of your own kitchen!
-Learn more about The Ancient Way's Wellness Ambassador Program special Wellness Ambassador Program you can join.
-It starts Feb 20th, and has payment plan and pay from your heart options to ensure this knowledge can be accessible to as many souls as are ready to benefit from ancient, life-changing wellness wisdom.
+Learn more about The Ancient Way's Wellness Ambassador Program special Wellness Ambassador Program you can join on March 26th, 2022.

 ABOUT THE AUTHOR